Piperonyl butoxide with pyrethrins poisoning

 Toggle: English / Spanish

-Piperonyl butoxide with pyrethrins is an ingredient found in medications to kill lice.
+Piperonyl butoxide with pyrethrins is an ingredient found in medicines to kill lice.
 Poisoning occurs when someone swallows the product or too much of the product touches the skin.

 - Piperonyl butoxide